• Australia

 Many gambling operators and organizations implement responsible gambling programs aimed at promoting safer gaming environments and supporting individuals affected by gambling-related harm.

-• responsible gaming tools (e.g., setting deposit limits, reality checks), and
+• responsible gaming tools (e.g., setting deposit limits and reality checks), and

 • educational resources to raise awareness about problem gambling and available support services.